lisaogren/axios-cache-adapter/README.md

 * `cache.js`
 * `cache.min.js`
-* `cache.bundled.js`
+* `cache.node.js`
-* `cache.bundled.min.js`
+* `cache.node.min.js`

-The bundled version contains all the dependencies necessary for `axios-cache-adapter` to work on its own.
+A different version of `axios-cache-adapter` is generated for node and the browser due to how Webpack 4 uses a `target` to change how the UMD wrapper is generated using `global` or `window`.
+If you are using the library in node or in your front-end code while using a module bundler (Webpack, rollup, etc) the correct version will be picked up automatically thanks to the `"main"` and `"browser"` fields in the `package.json`.

-`axios-cache-adapter` is developped in ES6 and uses async/await syntax.
-It is transpiled to ES5 using babel with the following presets and plugins:
+`axios-cache-adapter` is developped in ES6+ and uses async/await syntax.
+It is transpiled to ES5 using `babel` with `preset-env`.

-* [`babel-preset-es2015`](https://www.npmjs.com/package/babel-preset-es2015) For general ES6 support
-* [`babel-plugin-transform-async-to-generator`](https://www.npmjs.com/package/babel-plugin-transform-async-to-generator) For async/await support
-* [`babel-regenerator-runtime`](https://www.npmjs.com/package/babel-regenerator-runtime) For transpiled generators to work

 ## Testing